-Teachers' Union are Using Collective Bargaining for Climate Action in Schools
+Teachers' Unions are Using Collective Bargaining for Climate Action in Schools

 Chicago Teachers Union Vice President Jackson Potter and President Stacy Davis Gates spoke during the Nationwide May Day Strong Rally on May 1, 2025, in Chicago, Illinois.
 Credit: Barry Brecheisen/Getty Images